Skip to main content

 World Record

-The all-tackle world record Blacktip Shark weighed 270.9 lbs, caught at Huntington Beach, CA. This record represents the upper end of what this species achieves under ideal conditions.
+The all-tackle world record Blacktip Shark weighed 270.9 lbs, caught at Malindi Bay, Kenya.
+This record represents the upper end of what this species achieves under ideal conditions.
 Most anglers targeting personal bests focus on proven trophy waters with the right combination of habitat, forage base, and light fishing pressure.

 State Regulations